Holiday Snaps – Part 2

 After the initial dozy one, more blues arrived plus Green-Veined Whites and our first Painted Lady of the year.
 All in all we tallied up 11 species – not bad after such an unpromising start.

 The one butterfly we’d particularly hoped to see though, the Brown Hairstreak, eluded us.
-They are notoriously tricky to find and we’ve only ever seen one, right here at Grafton Wood in 2015.
+They are notoriously tricky to find and I’ve only ever seen one, right here at Grafton Wood in 2015.
 So it was no great surprise not to find one yesterday.
 We did however meet a very helpful gentleman who gave us some top tips for spotting them and showed us some new areas of the wood to look for them in future.
 So butterfly-wise we were very happy.

 But Grafton Wood is buzzing with more than just butterflies, there are plenty of other insects to enjoy.
 We kept seeing beautiful big hornets – either Grafton has lots of them or we were being stalked by the same one everywhere we went.